WilsonGramer/Neefertale/README.md

-# Neefertale
+﻿# Neefertale
-The greatest Undertale hack.
+The greatest Undertale mod.
 Ever.

 Modified text and some sprites © 2016 Neef.co.
 Undertale itself is © 2016 Toby Fox.
 All rights reserved.
 Other software used is owned by its respective owners.